piotrostr/pong/README.md

 # pong server

-Let's assume there is an API ready to be deployed and one decides to use the industry leading orchestrator - Kubernetes.
+Let's assume there is an API ready to be deployed and one decides to use the industry leading orchestrating software - Kubernetes.

 Originating from Google, kubernetes in greek means helmsman or pilot and it serves exactly that purpose - commanding the fleet of, in this case,